 The Ph.D. in Aging Studies is hosted by the School of Aging Studies, which is the organizational focal point for interdisciplinary research, educational, clinical and community service activities in aging for faculty and students.
 An interdisciplinary committee of faculty governs the major, allowing students to develop research programs that focus on their particular interests and capitalize on the breadth of opportunities throughout the university.

 The Ph.D. in Aging Studies is a research-oriented program designed to train future leaders in the field of aging.
 The major admits students who show exceptional promise to become strong academic, public sector, and corporate researchers.
 Students should expect to enroll in the program full time (9 credits in fall, 9 credits in spring, and 6 credits in summer).
-First year students are generally supported with an $18,000 fellowship, tuition waiver, and health insurance.
-Fellowship or assistantship support and tuition waivers are generally available during subsequent years of doctoral training.
-Students who wish to apply as part-time students must contact Dr. McEvoy before applying.
+Students are supported with a stipend plus a tuition waiver, which covers tuition but not student fees, and payment of much of the premium for the student health insurance.
+Students who wish to apply as part-time students must contact Dr. Andel before applying.

 Faculty Organization

 The interdisciplinary nature of the program is exemplified by the number of core faculty who teach and serve on dissertation committees in the program and the range of academic departments they represent.
-Over forty faculty from multiple colleges and research centers have been identified as the core faculty in the program.
+Other faculty from across the university participate in the program.

 ADMISSION INFORMATION